CooperJohnston/startup/README.md

 - **USER AUTHENTICATION** - yup
 - **MONGODB** - data and credentials are stored in mongodb
 - **RESTRICTION** - If you aren't allowed, an error message have been given
+## WEBSCOKET
+- **PREQUISITIES** - SIMON WEBSOCKET AND 10 commits
+- **BACKEND LISTENS FOR THE CONNECTION** - The peerProxy.js file listens for websocket data and is used by the index.js file
+- **FRONTEND MAKES CONNECTION** - in the reviews.js frontend file, a websocket connection is made to display scores
+- **DATA IS SENT** - user information and scores is sent to the user.
+- **DATA IS DISPLAYED ON THE APPLICATION** - The newest information is sent to the server and displayed by websocket